fuse-box/fuse-box/docs/bundle.md

         .instructions(`~ **/**.{ts,tsx}`);
     if (!production) { vendor.hmr(); }
 ```
 In this case every single `ts` and `tsx` modules will be processed, resulting in `vendor.js` that will contain all required dependencies.
-Actuall project files will be omited.
+Actual project files will be omitted.

 ```js
 if (!production) { vendor.hmr(); }